SergioVargasDev/SARS-CoV-2-Genomic-Analysis/README.md

 * rentrez and Biostrings Libraries: Employed for efficient data retrieval from NCBI databases and handling of biological string data.
 * Data Visualization Tools: Leveraged within R for generating insightful plots and charts to illustrate the analysis results.

+## Contribution

+### To Public Health:
+This project identifies variant-specific risks, tracks viral evolution, and guides strategies for disease prevention and intervention, enhancing public health decision-making.

+### To Scientific Research
+It automates large-scale genomic analysis, uncovering meaningful patterns through machine learning and bioinformatics tools.
+This work contributes to virology, epidemiology, and vaccine development efforts, offering a scalable solution for genomic studies.

 ## Conclusion

 This project underscores the importance of genomic analysis in understanding pathogens like SARS-CoV-2.
 By dissecting the genetic makeup of various virus variants, it provides a foundation for informed decision-making in public health and medical research.
 The insights gleaned from this study not only contribute to the scientific community's knowledge pool but also highlight the pivotal role of data-driven methodologies in combating global health crises.